ShubhamCoder007/Face-and-object-detection/README.md

 Motion detection would detect object when it enters the webcam frame.
 The time when the object appeared and when it exits is generated as well.

+haarcascade object acts as a reference for the detection of the face, eye, smile; with respect to which we find the aforementioned characteristics.